Aleksandr Kerzhakov

-Aleksandr Anatolyevich Kerzhakov (Александр Анатольевич Кержаков [ɐlʲɪˈksandr ɐnɐˈtolʲjɪvʲɪtɕ kʲɪrʐɐˈkof]; born 27 November 1982) is a Russian football manager and former professional football player who played as a striker.
-He is the manager of Cypriot club Karmiotissa Polemidion.
+Aleksandr Anatolyevich Kerzhakov (Александр Анатольевич Кержаков [ɐlʲɪˈksandr ɐnɐˈtolʲjɪvʲɪtɕ kʲɪrʐɐˈkof]; born 27 November 1982) is a Russian professional football manager and former player who played as a striker.

-He is the most prolific goalscorer in the history of Russian football, with the number of goals scored in competitive games standing at 233.
+He used to be the most prolific goalscorer in the history of Russian football from 2013 to 2025, with the number of goals scored in competitive games standing at 233.
 He is described as a forward who likes to "drop deep to link with the midfield, expecting players to break beyond him" for whom he creates space.

 A full international since 2002, Kerzhakov earned 90 caps for Russia and played at two World Cups and two European Championships.
 In 2014, he surpassed the record held by Vladimir Beschastnykh for most goals for the Russian national team.

 Club career

 Zenit

 Born in Kingisepp, Leningrad Oblast, he spent the 2000 season at amateur club FC Svetogorets Svetogorsk, helping them win the Northwest regional league by scoring 18 goals.

 In 2001 Kerzhakov transferred to FC Zenit Saint Petersburg, debuting in March and scoring his first goal in June against Spartak Moscow.
 In his first season, Kerzhakov was the second choice striker behind Hennadiy Popovych.
 However, later in 2001, he helped Zenit finish third in the Russian Premier League and runners-up in 2003.
-In 2002, Kerzhakov developed a striking partnership with Andrei Arshavin which earned them both call-ups to the Russian national team.
+In 2002, Kerzhakov developed a striking partnership with Andrey Arshavin which earned them both call-ups to the Russian national team.
 That year Kerzhakov represented Russia at the 2002 FIFA World Cup.

 In 2003, Czech manager Vlastimil Petržela used Kerzhakov as a first choice striker and he became the top scorer of the Russian Premier League the following season.
 While under Petržela, Kerzhakov started in all four group games of the 2004–05 UEFA Cup and went on to score a hat trick in a 5–1 victory over AEK Athens.
 The following season, he was in the starting line up once again in Zenit's second straight UEFA Cup campaign.
 Zenit qualified for the round of 32 by overcoming Vitória, Beşiktaş, Bolton, and Sevilla.
 In the knockout stages, Kerzhakov scored against Rosenborg and Olympique de Marseille as Zenit reached the quarterfinals to face Sevilla.
 Kerzhakov gave his best performance by scoring a goal in the away leg but could not save his team as they lost out 5–2 on aggregate.